Dry grassland: Fauna

-Livestock

-Dry grassland grazing animals in Europe are common livestock animals such as goats, cattle and sheep.
-These animals help prevent the overgrowing of dry grassland by more wood-like plants.
-Using grazing animals to eat these wood-like plants is considered one of the most natural methods of dry grassland preservation.
-Even when dry grassland is restored low-intensity grazing of livestock helps to keep the area in good condition.
-Besides creating more space for typical dry grassland plants to grow, the livestock also creates habitat variation by exposing the soil in some places by walking on it, which creates places for new seeds to grow.

-Other Mammals
+Dry grasslands have an extreme variability in terms of the species that are found there.
+These areas contain different types of mammals and a wide range of invertebrates.

 Predators

 Besides livestock, other mammals can also be found in dry grassland areas.
-It even is the biome with the highest density of Indian foxes (Vulpes bengalensis) in the world, but because of the lack of attention to conservation of dry grassland, research suggest that the Indian fox might become a threatened species in the future.
-Besides Canidae like the Indian fox, dry grassland can also be populated by Felidae and in particular Geoffroy's cat (Leopardus geoffroyi).
+It even is the biome with the highest density of Bengal foxes (Vulpes bengalensis) in the world, but because of the lack of attention to conservation of dry grassland, research suggest that the Indian fox might become a threatened species in the future.
+Besides Canidae like the Bengal fox, dry grassland can also be populated by Felidae and in particular Geoffroy's cat (Leopardus geoffroyi).
 This species can be found in the dry grasslands of Argentina and other parts of southern South America.
 Their main diet is small rodents, which are also common mammals in a dry grassland biome.